Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 drumthwacket.org

 The official residence of our governor, the mansion was built around 1834 for Charles S. Olden, the governor during the Civil War.
-It was built in the Greek Revival style, and is open for free tours on Wednesdays.
+The building is open for free tours on Wednesdays.

 FOSTERFIELDS LIVING HISTORICAL FARM